squadette/hammer.js/api.md

 ````

 ### on(events, handler) and .off(events, [handler])

-Listen to events triggered by the added recognizers, or remove the binded events.
-Accepts multiple events seperated
+Listen to events triggered by the added recognizers, or remove the
-by a space.
+bound events.
+Accepts space-separated list of event names.

 ````js
 mc.on("pinch", function(ev) {